Monster Energy Supercross: The Official Videogame

 Monster Energy Supercross: The Official Videogame is a motocross video game series developed and published by Milestone srl for various platforms.
-The series has been released annually since early 2018, with the third installment launching in North America on February 4, 2020.
+The series has been released annually since early 2018 (except in 2024 when there was no game published), with the third installment launching in North America on February 4, 2020.
 Moving away from the international locations of Milestones' sibling motocross title MXGP, Monster Energy Supercross uses officially licensed locales and tracks of the North American-based titular series.
 The first game featured 17 tracks, which has increased by one in its latest incarnation.

 Series revisions

 Monster Energy Supercross: The Official Videogame was first released on February 13, 2018, and featured the 2017 Monster Energy Supercross schedule, locale and riders.
 The introductory title featured a Career and a Track Editor mode.
 The Track Editor mode requires online access and allows the player to upload tracks for others to try.
 There is also a rewind-feature available during racing.
 Career mode allowed for racing on 250cc and 450cc Motocross Bikes.
 The annual revisions have added improved physics, graphics, an update of tracks and rider rosters.
 The third revision allowed for use of female avatars in the Rider Creation process.